-- Create a Club Constitution

 - Minimum amount of participating students

-- A leadership board (President, VP, Treasurer etc
+- A leadership board (President, VP, Treasurer, etc.)

-- Student signatures

 - A budget

 - A schedule of events

 - Campus involvement

+- Create a Club Constitution (optional)

 How do clubs find players for my team?

 Regardless of becoming official with the school, you will need to find players to play on the team: